OverLey42/floating-panel/README.md

 # Floating Panel

-This project is a fork from https://github.com/Aylur/gnome-shell-extension-floating-panel/tree/main
+#### This project is a fork from https://github.com/Aylur/gnome-shell-extension-floating-panel/tree/main

-Thank you @Aylur for this amazing gnome extension
+#### Thank you @Aylur for this amazing gnome extension

-/*
+    Note from Aylur:
     I purposefully didn't write customization for this extnsion, because I recommend and encourage to write your own theme.